Welcome to The Crown Estate

 We also own inland mineral rights covering some 115,000 hectares (285,000 acres), though the large majority of this is not worked for minerals.

 As with Mines Royal, we are not involved in the physical process of mining, but we license such activity.
 In recent years we have invested in new operations with the purchase of mineral interests at Cauldon Low in Staffordshire and Nether Murthat in Scotland.

 Our permission is needed to remove Crown gold in any form.
-We currently have five Mines Royal production leases, including one active gold mine in Northern Ireland.
+We currently have four Mines Royal production leases, including one active gold mine in Northern Ireland.

 We are open to proposals for commercial exploration and exploitation of Mines Royal, provided that they are implemented in accordance with statutory requirements and meet high environmental standards.